-When comparing Spring MVC vs Play, the Slant community recommends Play for most people.
+When comparing Spring MVC vs Play, the Slant community recommends Spring MVC for most people.
 In the question“What are the best JVM web frameworks?”
-Play is ranked 2nd while Spring MVC is ranked 3rd.
-The most important reason people chose Play is:
+Spring MVC is ranked 1st while Play is ranked 2nd.
+The most important reason people chose Spring MVC is:

 Ranked in these QuestionsQuestion Ranking

 Pro Spring MVC has a massive community